Skip to Main Content

 If you want the honeymoon loan application process to go as smoothly as possible, make sure you know what you want and are properly prepared.

-1. Check your credit score: Before you start applying for a honeymoon loan, it helps to know what you’re working with.
-Reviewing your credit report will give you a good idea of what potential lenders will see.
+1. Check your credit score and credit report: Before you start applying for a honeymoon loan, it helps to know what you’re working with.
 Knowing your credit score can also help you understand which loans you’re likely to qualify for.
 If you have a poor credit score, you might want to take steps to increase it to improve your loan application.
-You can request copies of your reports at AnnualCreditReport.com.
+You can request copies of your credit report, which details your entire history as a credit user, at AnnualCreditReport.com.
+Check your credit report for errors that might be undermining your score.

 2. Determine the size of the loan you need: How much money do you plan to spend on your honeymoon?
 Will you fly to your destination or drive?
 Stay at an all-inclusive resort or a bed and breakfast?
 What will you do for entertainment?
 Before you go looking for a honeymoon loan, have a good idea of how much you need and know what you can realistically afford.